Category: COVID-19 Updates

 Originally published May 21, 2020.

 The progress of taking commercial appeals in New York has been impacted significantly by the onset of the COVID-19 pandemic.
 Deadlines for perfecting appeals were suspended and oral arguments were canceled.
 Although Skype conferences were being held in the trial level courts, such as the Commercial Division, arguments were not being scheduled on typical appeals.
-Recently, as Chief Judge Janet DiFiore has overseen a gradual re-opening of significant portions of the New York courts, there have been material developments in appellate practice which effect commercial litigators.
+Recently, as Chief Judge Janet DiFiore has overseen a gradual re-opening of significant portions of the New York courts, there have been material developments in appellate practice which affect commercial litigators.
 These developments reflect a sense that appeals are starting to move forward again, albeit with the naturally attendant backlogs that the COVID-19 crisis has engendered.

 New York State Courts Begin Reopening Process As Some Upstate Regions Meet Initial State Reopening Criteria